Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Non-vanishing of Rankin--Selberg -values modulo : CM case

 \section{Non-vanishing of Rankin--Selberg $L$-values modulo $\ell$: CM case}

-For an odd prime $\ell$ and a prime $\fp$ of a totally real number field $F$ coprime to $\ell$, this section presents mod $\ell$ non-vanishing of Rankin--Selberg $L$-values in $\fp$-anticyclotic twist family of a CM Hilbert newform over $F$.
-We first consider the case $\deg \fp =1$, and the main results are Theorems \ref{T:b.W} and \ref{T:3.W} if $\fp$ is inert or split in the CM field, respectively.
-If $\deg \fp>1$, then the main result is Theorem \ref{mainhrk}.
-The latter case turns out to be more involved: we partition the $\fp$-anticyclotomic family into infinitely many subfamilies indexed by $\BZ_p$-quotients of the underlying Galois group $\Gamma_\fp \simeq \BZ_p^{\deg\fp}$ and establish uniform non-vanishing over each subfamily.
+For an odd prime $\ell$, a prime $\fp$ of a totally real number field $F$ coprime to $\ell$ and a CM quadratic extension $K$ of $F$, this section presents mod $\ell$ non-vanishing of Rankin--Selberg $L$-values in the $\fp$-anticyclotic twist family of a CM Hilbert newform over $F$. {The main results are Theorems \ref{T:b.W} and \ref{T:3.W} if $\fp$ is inert or split in $K$ respectively.
+We refer to ~\S\ref{ss:lp-nvs} for an outline of the strategy. }